jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2b.md

-+++
+---
-title=  "Money as a store of value and a tool for trade" heading=  "Book 2, Chapter 1a" description=  "Money has wholesale and retail" date=  2020-01-27 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2a-ndp" linkbtext=  "Chapter 2a" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2c" linkftext=  "Chapter 2c" icon=  "/icons/smith.png"
+title: "Money as a store of value and a tool for trade"
-+++
+heading: "Chapter 1a of Book 2 of the Wealth of Nations Simplified"
+date: 2020-01-27
+image: "/covers/wn.jpg"
+description: "Money has wholesale and retail"
+linkb: /research/smith/wealth-of-nations/book-2/chapter-2a-ndp
+linkbtext: "Chapter 2a"
+linkf: /research/smith/wealth-of-nations/book-2/chapter-2c
+linkftext: "Chapter 2c"
+icon: "/icons/smith.png"
+---

 {{< s v="14" >}} The machines and tools which make up the fixed capital of an individual or a society are not included in their gross or net revenue.